meower-media/docs/docs/cloudlink/commands/authpswd.md

 # `authpswd`

 This command is used to log into the Meower CloudLink server.
+You need to log into it in order to receive updates to chats you're in, for example.

 :::warning
 Although this can be used to get a token, a new and more efficient way has been developed, using a single HTTP request.
 Head over to the [Authentication section](/rest-api/intro/authentication) to check it.